Easy vegan chocolate chip cookies

-These eggless chocolate chip cookies are crunchy on the outside, chewy on the inside.
+These dairy free chocolate chip cookies are crunchy on the outside, chewy on the inside.
 Absolute best vegan chocolate chip cookie recipe.
 Easy to make and uses easy to find ingredients.

 Wow!
-I have an amazing vegan chocolate chip cookie recipe for you this week.
+I have an amazing vegan chocolate chip cookie recipe for your sweet tooth this week.

 I recently went on our annual holiday family vacation.
 Every night, I recipe tested these cookies and shared them with my (non-vegan, but very accepting) family.

-This recipe uses very easy to find ingredients.
-There are no need for eggs in this recipe as it’s replaced by baking powder and soy milk to create lift and binding.
+This recipe uses very simple ingredients.
+There are no need for eggs in this recipe since they're replaced by baking powder and soy milk to create lift and binding.

 - All purpose flour

-Don’t over mix the batter once you add the flour.
+- Don’t over mix the cookie dough once you add the dry ingredients to the mixing bowl.
 Only mix as much as you need to roughly blend the flour in.
 If you over mix it, it will make the dough tough.

-BONUS POINTS if you find a vegan chocolate bar and chop that up and add it in in addition to the chocolate chips
+- If you want to make these vegan cookies even more decadent, chop up a dairy free chocolate bar and add it in in addition to the chocolate chips.

-Let the batter sit for at least 30 minutes in the fridge.
+- Let the cookie dough sit for at least 30 minutes in the fridge.
 This rehydrates the flour and makes the texture nice and chewy and prevents them from over spreading.

-If you want chewy cookies, make sure not to over bake them.
-Take the cookies out after 9-12 minutes, depending on where you live and your oven (if you made the balls about 1.5” big) or until the edges are slightly golden and the middle of the cookie is puffed up.
+If you want chewy chocolate chip cookies, then the first thing is to make sure not to over bake them.
+Take the cookies out after 9-12 minutes, depending on where you live and your oven (if you made the balls of dough about 1.5” big) or until the edges are slightly golden and the middle of the cookie is puffed up.

 Let them finish baking on the baking sheet, out of the oven for 5 minutes.
 They may look a little under done, but letting them sit on the sheet for about 5 minutes makes them nice and chewy.